The 10 best checking account bonuses for February 2023

 8. U.S. Bank

-About: U.S. Bank’s parent company—U.S. Bancorp is headquartered in Minneapolis, Minnesota and has physical branches in 26 states.
+About: U.S. Bank’s parent company—U.S. Bancorp is headquartered in Minneapolis and has physical branches in 26 states.
 The bank offers checking and savings accounts, CDs, loans, and more.
 Customers who bank with U.S. Bank have access to a wide network of ATMs across the nation, as well as the bank’s online and mobile banking platforms.
-The U.S. Bank app is available for download on the App Store and Google Play and has over 4-stars on both digital storefronts.
+The U.S. Bank app is available for download on the App Store and Google Play and is rated over four stars on both digital storefronts.

 Bonus: $400